 And I know what you guys are thinking… I also was thinking that way!
 Why do you need a Windows tool if we have plenty of online tools like https://www.base64decode.org/ that can easily do the job simply and fashionably?

 And my straightforward and honest answer is privacy/security!
 The problem with using these online tools is that we never know behind the scenes what they are doing.
-Are you sure that they are not keeping logs of the inputs we provide and the result outputs?
+Are you sure that they are not keeping logs of the inputs we provide and the outputs?
 That is the magic question because we often have sensitive (private) information on those Base64 strings, like a connection string or usernames and passwords.
 And we need to be careful about where we put this information.

 I have an amazing Ethical hacking friend, Nino Crudele, and every time I speak with him about security, I’m always more suspicious about how to use specific tools available on the web or, in general, how to secure my personal stuff and my solutions.
-And even speaking with Michael Stephenson, something that we try to do regularly, we share these concerns, and it was Michael that raised my suspicions about the decode online tools.
+And even speaking with Michael Stephenson, something that we try to do regularly, we share these concerns, and it was Michael who raised my suspicions about the decode online tools.
 Since that talk, I have stopped using them and decided to create my personal tool.

 Base64 Decode Windows tool